Contact

 Indicative fee posture (non-binding)

-Our fee structures vary by mandate type: time-based retainers for delivery oversight where scope shifts with authority outcomes; capped phases for feasibility where the deliverable is a decision-grade pack; and success components for capital introductions only where regulatory frameworks and engagement letters permit.
+Our fee structures vary by engagement type: time-based retainers for delivery oversight where scope shifts with authority outcomes; capped phases for feasibility where the deliverable is a decision-grade pack; and success components only where permitted by law and expressly set out in an engagement letter.
 Any percentage or multiplier described in an indicative letter is explicitly tied to assumptions and a named alternative baseline.

 Exclusions from indicative responses

 Unless expressly included in a subsequent engagement letter, indicative quotations do not cover legal advice, tax advice, independent certifications, or third-party reports purchased in your name.
-They also do not constitute an audit of builder solvency or a valuation of completed stock — those require separate professional appointments.
+They also do not constitute independent security certification, penetration testing sign-off, or financial viability opinions about suppliers — those require separate professional appointments.

 Document pack we may request before pricing